HPI-Information-Systems/Metanome/README.md

 Make sure that all three are on your system's PATH variable when running the build.

+Note: The build might have issues with the most recent JDK versions, so we recommend a Java version between 8 and 11.

 ##### Pull Metanome Frontend Submodule

 Before executing the build you have to clone the Metanome Frontend into the project.